Meghan Sullivan

 Website

-Wilsey Family College Professor of Philosophy; Director of Notre Dame Institute for Advanced Study
+Wilsey Family College Professor of Philosophy; Director of Notre Dame Institute for Ethics and the Common Good

 • Time and rational planning